MikolasJanota/mlex/README.md

 # Building

-On Linux , the `configure` script should download minisat and cadical and prepare the `build` folder.
+On Linux, the `configure` script should download minisat and cadical and prepare the `build` folder.

 Run `./configure -h`  to see options for building  (for instance a switch to cadical).

-In a nutshell, it should be enough to do:
+In a nutshell, it should be enough to issue:
 ```
      ./configure && cd build && make
 ```